Skip to content

 The digital talent space is seeing a lot of interest from VCs, and subsequently, we are already noting incredible innovation in this domain, even as 2023 begins.
 Employers are already starting to enjoy advantages like access to pricing-related intelligence, productivity metrics, AI-driven project scoping and budgeting assistance, data-based work strategies and review processes, and more.
 These innovations are only going to get smarter and more widely adopted as the year progresses.

-banner AOR
+banner for AOR brochure download

 3. Cementing hybrid and remote work policies